3D Optimization for AI Inference Scaling: Balancing Accuracy, Cost, and Latency: Discussion

-Conventional approaches to inference scaling typically relied on 1D heuristics, such as executing a fixed number of reasoning passes (e.g., 16 passes), or on 2D tradeoffs between performance--scale.
-While these methods improved performance, they failed to capture the constraints of latency and cost that are essential to operation in AI infrastructure.
+Conventional approaches to inference scaling typically relied on 1D heuristics, such as executing a fixed number of reasoning passes (e.g., 16 passes), or on 2D tradeoffs between performance and compute scale.
+While these methods improved accuracy, they failed to capture the constraints of latency and cost that are essential for AI inference.
+Because real-world inference should operate within given cost and latency budgets, ignoring these constraints leads to impractical inference.
 The proposed 3D MOO overcomes the limitation of past approaches by jointly optimizing accuracy, cost, and latency.
-This perspective reveals new feasible regions that 1D and 2D optimization fail to capture, providing an opportunity for a deployment-aware inference optimization.
+This method reveals new feasible regions that 1D and 2D optimization fail to capture.
+The 3D objective space provides an opportunity for a deployment-aware inference optimization.